23 Proven CBD Oil Benefits & Effects

 - Treatment with CBD helps lymphokine-activated killer (LAK) cells kill cancer cells better.

-- It also blocks CPR55 signaling, decreasing cancer cell proliferation.
+- It also blocks CPR55 signalling, decreasing cancer cell proliferation.

 2. CBD Reduces Inflammation and Autoimmunity